ePages-de/epages-devportal/_posts/2018/2018-05-11-why-i-enjoyed-the-hamburg-ruby-unconf.md

 - Background Jobs at Scale by Kerstin Puschke
 - The (even longer) Road from Capistrano to Kubernetes by Tobias Schwab
-- Ruby is Full of Suprises by Jan Lelis
+- Ruby is Full of Surprises by Jan Lelis
 - Property Testing by Ana Maria Martinez Gomez
 - Preconnect, prefetch, preload, pre-what?
 How to speed up websites with Resource hints by Robin Drexler
 - An MP3 player for very small, small and big kids by Christoph